- Whether you observe Lent or are simply curious about the practice, here is a concise breakdown of the tradition.

 For me, this begs the question: “Is Lent a helpful pastoral tradition that we can inherit from history, or is it an impediment to the proclamation and living out of the Gospel of grace?”
 To help you to answer that question in your own context, let me explore some of the history behind the practice of Lent.

-2. A pre-Easter fast – While Sunday and the Lord’s Supper provided a weekly celebration of Jesus’ death and resurrection, there arose a desire to mark that great event on a yearly basis.
-Early believers borrowed the fast period connected to the Jewish Passover (after all, Jesus is the ultimate Passover Lamb – 1 Cor 5:7, Heb 9:24-26) and over time it evolved into a week-long, pre-Easter fast (Bradshaw, 85-86).
+While Sunday and the Lord’s Supper provided a weekly celebration of Jesus’ death and resurrection, there arose a desire to mark that great event on a yearly basis.
+Early believers borrowed the fast period connected to the Jewish Passover (after all, Jesus is the ultimate Passover Lamb – 1 Cor.
+5:7, Heb.
+9:24-26) and over time it evolved into a week-long, pre-Easter fast (Bradshaw, 85-86).

-3. A pre-baptismal fast – Given the death and resurrection imagery inherent in baptism (“…having been buried with him in baptism and raised with him … who raised [Jesus] from the dead…” Col 2:12 NIV), Easter became a preferred time for the baptism of new believers (Talley, 167, 195).
+Given the death and resurrection imagery inherent in baptism (“…having been buried with him in baptism and raised with him … who raised [Jesus] from the dead…” Col 2:12 NIV), Easter became a preferred time for the baptism of new believers (Talley, 167, 195).
 A period of fasting and teaching was established as people prepared for their pre-Easter baptism.
-As Christianity became legal and widespread, fewer adults were baptised and by the fourth or fifth century, the pre-Easter season was linked to the rite of penance and reconciliation, which included a forty day fast (Talley, 190 & 223).
+As Christianity became legal and widespread, fewer adults were baptized and by the fourth or fifth century, the pre-Easter season was linked to the rite of penance and reconciliation, which included a forty day fast (Talley, 190 & 223).

 Given that there is no authoritative biblical call to practice Lent, we have freedom to choose how (and if) we do Lent in our churches and homes.
 That’s why I prefaced this discussion with the question: “Is Lent a helpful pastoral tradition, or is it an impediment to grace?”
 My feeling is this: if we help our people to practice Lent in a way that gives God all the credit and helps us to better love Him and appreciate Easter, we will have accomplished all that the ancient Church sought to do through Lent.